artem-ii/juselius22/README.md

 #### General To-do:
 - Make standardised plot theme and read on matplotlib

+---

-### Sat-Sun 12-13 Nov 2022 Behavioral Clustering and Plotting Styla
+### Sat-Sun 12-13 Nov 2022 Behavioral Clustering and Plotting Style

+---

+### Wed 30 Nov 2022 Prepared scripts for proposal submission

+See instructions for reproducing a plot from proposal in `behavioral-clustering` subdirectory `README.md`